Criticism of Tesla, Inc.: Anti-union efforts

 A California judge ruled in September 2019 that Tesla and Elon Musk had illegally sabotaged employee efforts to form a union.
 Union organizers voiced concerns about high injury rates and low wages.
 Organizers were illegally harassed by Tesla security guards, threatened with losing benefits such as stock options, and warned by supervisors that they could be fired.
 Tesla fired one employee, Richard Ortiz, who had been active in union organization efforts.
-In May 2021, the National Labor Relations Board upheld the 2019 court ruling, ordering that Ortiz be reinstated with back pay and that Musk delete an anti-union tweet.
+In May 2021, the National Labor Relations Board (NLRB) upheld the 2019 court ruling, ordering that Ortiz be reinstated with back pay and that Musk delete an anti-union tweet.
+Tesla later appealed and a federal appeals court sided with the original decision.

+In April 2022, the NLRB ruled that Tesla's dress code, which prohibited workers from wearing union logos or insignia, was unlawful, although in November 2023 the United States Court of Appeals for the Fifth Circuit overturned the NLRB's ruling.

 In June 2022, a CNBC report found that Tesla paid MikeWorldWide to monitor a Tesla employee Facebook group and to conduct research on Tesla union organizers on social media from 2017 to 2018.
 MikeWorldWide monitored discussions on social networks alleging unfair labor practices at Tesla and monitored discussions on a sexual harassment lawsuit.
 Former and current Tesla employees told CNBC that they believe the company continues to monitor its workers on social media.

+In December 2022, two Tesla workers filed complaints with the NLRB accusing the company of illegally firing them in retaliation for criticizing the company's CEO, Elon Musk, in violation of federal laws protecting speech about working conditions.

+In February 2023, a group of workers at a Tesla factory in Buffalo, New York, dubbed Gigafactory 2, filed an injunction with the NLRB, accusing the automaker of firing more than 30 workers from the company's Autopilot unit "in retaliation for union activity and to discourage union activity."
+The company, however, denied the allegations, and the complaint was dismissed by the NLRB in November 2023.

+In April 2023, the NLRB ruled that Tesla violated labor law by prohibiting workers at an Orlando, Florida service center from discussing pay or raising grievances about working conditions with upper management.

+In May 2024, pursuant to allegations raised by Workers United, the NLRB regional director in Buffalo, New York filed a complaint with the national board alleging that Tesla had implemented company policies to prevent workers at its Buffalo assembly plant from unionizing in violation of the National Labor Relations Act of 1935.